helenwsung/ME-Croc-ADMIXTURE-scripts/README.md

-# ME-AdmixtureCode
+# ME-Croc-ADMIXTURE-scripts
-Scripts for ME Manuscript titled: "Out with the old, introgression with the new: Signals of ancient and recent admixture in hybridizing Mesoamerican crocodiles (Crocodylus acutus x Crocodylus moreletii)"
+Scripts for Manuscript titled: "Out with the old, introgression with the new: Signals of ancient and recent admixture in hybridizing Mesoamerican crocodiles (Crocodylus acutus x Crocodylus moreletii)"

 # Files can be found on Data DRYAD: https://doi.org/10.5061/dryad.3bk3j9kt9